ANRorg/Gefahr/docs/runbooks.md

    spoofed chain can collapse many users into the wrong identity.
 4. Increase the route budget only after confirming the limit is too low, not masking abusive traffic.

+## Unexpected Policy Denials

+1. Check `goproxy_policy_denials_total` by route and reason.
+2. Compare the active route `policy` with the last known-good configuration.
+3. For `method_not_allowed` and `path_denied`, verify the public API contract and any ingress path rewrites.
+4. For header-related denials, confirm the trusted ingress is still adding or removing the expected headers before traffic reaches Gefahr.
+5. For `query_too_large`, compare legitimate client URLs with the route's `max_query_bytes` and raise the bound only when the upstream accepts it.

 ## Admin Access Anomaly